 In 1921, age 27, Kapitsa left Saint Petersburg to study for a PhD with Ernest Rutherford at the University of Cambridge’s renowned Cavendish Laboratory.
 Kapitsa received his Physics doctorate two years later.

-He reveled in the quest for scientific truth he found at the Cavendish Laboratory and regarded the larger than life Rutherford as his scientific father.
+He reveled in the quest for scientific truth at the Cavendish Laboratory, regarding the larger than life Rutherford as his scientific father.
 Rutherford recognized Kapitsa’s outstanding skills as an experimental physicist and enjoyed his unconventional sense of humor.
 Both were eager that Kapitsa should continue with research at the Cavendish for many years.

 The Kapitsa Club